-My main areas of research are household finance, behavioral finance, consumer credit, sustainable finance, and labor and finance.
+My main areas of research are household finance, financial intermediation, behavioral finance, sustainable finance, and labor and finance.

 My research projects often involve collaboration with private firms, e.g., to obtain experimental evidence that can be merged with observational data.
 A unifying theme in my research is the application of detailed individual-level panel data to answer important questions regarding the financial lives of individuals and households and how their decisions can affect individual's and society's welfare.